 Nearing the end of his life, he created a device in order to allow the great battle over his name to play out within the first generation of disciples.
-One of his last teachings was about the essential nature being – that of no-name/no-form.
+One of his last teachings was that the essential nature is – no-name/no-form.
 He dropped his name completely.
 But this created problems for those who would continue to publish the books and recordings of his years of talks.
 So, he allowed himself to be referred to as “The Nameless One.”
 And soon there was great work in changing all the books from his old name to being authored by “The Nameless One.”
 Soon his disciples would chant in great fervor, “Hail to ‘The Nameless One.’”
-From a distance one could not but help but see the irony.
+From a distance, one could not help but see the irony.
 Certainly, it was much more difficult the closer one was.

 After the Master left the body, the situation slowly began to change.
 Little by little cracks appeared within the unity of his community.
 For utilitarian purposes, the organization charged with carrying on the work of publishing his teachings, was forced into the absurd position of copyrighting the name “The Nameless One” in order to preserve the integrity of his talks.
 Otherwise, anyone would be able to publish whatever they wanted in the name of “The Nameless One.”

 And slowly over time, those within the organization began to believe in the actual existence of the name “The Nameless One” which they were trying to protect.
 They wanted to also trademark “The Nameless One” so that no one would be able to do anything in the name of “The Nameless One” without their permission, all the while failing to see the absurdity of the situation.